-PCC Level for Circulation and Resuscitation C C C C C C C C C C C C C C C C C C C C - C P Ensure that bleeding has stopped.
-If bleeding persists, consider additional tightening of the tourniquet, the use of an additional tourniquet, or the use of hemostatic dressings with wound packing to stem the hemorrhage.
-Conduct the principles of wound care to avoid infection and possible follow-on sepsis.
-Initiate hypothermia prevention measures.
-Role Continue and/or initiate above circulation interventions.
-Perform all recommended interventions from guidelines for above Tier level.
+PCC Level for Circulation and Resuscitation T C C C - A S M T C C C L S T C C C - C M C T C C C - C P P All Personnel - Complete Basic TCCC Management Plan for Massive Hemorrhage then: Role 1a Perform all recommended interventions from guidelines for above Tier level.
 Additional interventions include: Role 1a Re-assess all tourniquets and wound dressings.
 Ensure that bleeding has stopped.
 If bleeding persists, consider additional tightening of the tourniquet, the use of an additional tourniquet or the use of hemostatic dressings with wound packing to stem the hemorrhage.
 Replace any limb tourniquet placed proximal over the uniform with one applied directly to the skin 2-3 inches above the wound.
 Assess extremities distal to pressure dressings.
 Check pulses and the skin color distal to the dressing.
 Decreased pulses or skin mottling may indicate the dressing is acting as a venous tourniquet.
 If present, dressing may need to be replaced or readjusted.
 Ongoing venous tourniquet could result in limb damage or development of compartment syndrome.
 Conduct the principles of wound care to avoid infection and possible follow-on sepsis.
 Initiate hypothermia prevention measures.
 Role Continue and/or initiate above circulation interventions.
 Initiate hypothermia prevention measures, if not already completed.
 Re-assess and re-apply MARCH interventions.
 Review transfusion transmitted disease (TTD)/titer of present unit members.
 Ensure all interventions noted above are completed by TCCC ASM and CLS personnel